digao-dalpiaz/Dam/README.md

 ## What's New

+- 04/26/2020

+   - Now you can include images in the message text area, by using new `<imgres:[resource_name]` tag.
+Just add PNG image to the application resources and use the tag to reference them into the message.
+This implementation is in DzHTMLText component, used by Dam.
+You just need to update your DzHTMLText component and this feature will be available.
+Please read the [DzHTMLText Image Tag section](https://github.com/digao-dalpiaz/DzHTMLText#image-tag) to more info.

 - 04/19/2020

    - Renamed Dam_Resource.rc to Dam_Resource.rc_ because .rc extension is not considered as code information.
 If using GitHub default Delphi .gitignore file, for example, then .rc will be ignored.
 Another example: backuping data with .rc extension ignored.